 On these pages you'll find news, tips and useful information, campaigns and PCS policy on green issues such as climate change, energy, waste and recycling.

 We believe that green or sustainable workplaces should also take on board wider issues such as ethical investment, fair trade and workers' rights.

-Today (19 January) saw the launch of a new report by Friends of the Earth dispelling the myths about the scale of jobs fracking will create.
+A new report was launched in January by Friends of the Earth dispelling the myths about the scale of jobs fracking will create.

 Welcoming the report, PCS assistant general secretary Chris Baugh said:

 "We were told fracking would be a game changer driving down our energy bills, claims not even Lord Browne, chair of Cuadrilla believes.
 Now we're told the dash for gas is about energy security and jobs.

 As this report shows, the arguments do not stack up in the face of the evidence and PCS is clear that investment in climate jobs - helping to reduce carbon emissions - is vital if we are to seriously address interrelated economic, energy and environmental concerns.

 Development of the [North West] region’s abundant renewable energy sources and energy efficiency programmes will create better and greater employment opportunities than this literal race to the bottom for shale.
 Trade unions need to play a central role if we are to make a just transition to clean energy sources that protect both the jobs and livelihood of working people and the planet we inhabit."

 The full press release from Friends of the Earth and a copy of the report can be accessed here.

 The fourth national PCS green forum No to austerity - Yes to one million climate jobs took place in Manchester on 22-23 November 2014.
 The forum was chaired by NEC Vice President Sue Bond.